mdk97/ip-status/README.md

 IPv4 . . . . . . . . . . : 172.17.0.1
 IPv6 . . . . . . . . . . : 172.17.0.1
 ```
+## Dependencies

+It doesn't require any dependencies as it's a Perl script that parses the _ip a_ command output.